Luj8n/piston/docs/api-v2.md

 -   `run.output`: stdout and stderr combined in order of data from run stage process
 -   `run.code`: Exit code from run process, or null if signal is not null
 -   `run.signal`: Signal from run process, or null if code is not null
+-   `run.time`: How much time it took for the code to run
+-   `run.time_limit_exceeded`: Whether it exceeded the time limit (3000ms by default)
 -   `compile` (_optional_): Results from the compile stage, only provided if the runtime has a compile stage
 -   `compile.stdout`: stdout from compile stage process
 -   `compile.stderr`: stderr from compile stage process
 -   `compile.output`: stdout and stderr combined in order of data from compile stage process
 -   `compile.code`: Exit code from compile process, or null if signal is not null
 -   `compile.signal`: Signal from compile process, or null if code is not null
+-   `compile.time`: How much time it took for the code to compile
+-   `run.time_limit_exceeded`: Whether it exceeded the time limit (10000ms by default)

 #### Example